The Serious Illness Care and MOLST Challenge

 Read More about Palliative Care Discussion Guides here.

-On June 8, Honoring Choices was invited to provide a update on MOLST to the Guardianship Committee of the Probate and Family Court.
+On June 8, Honoring Choices was invited to Guardianship Committee of the Probate and Family Court, to provide a update on MOLST.
 Ellen M. DiPaola, Esq., President & CEO, provided a status report to the Guardianship Committee's Judges and Assistant Judicial Case Managers who oversee guardianship petitions and a guardian's request for permission to sign a MOLST form.
 The court is considered "a major stakeholder" in helping to safeguard and improve the serious illness journey for an incapacitated person, and to support a Guardian's role/responsibility to protect the rights of an incapacitated person and provide for essential care.
 We had a thoughtful discussion regarding the opportunity to improve the MOLST form, and align court protocols and procedures with fellow medical and community care stakeholders.
-The Honoring Choices Work Group will explore the Committee's suggestions and report back for further discussion.
+We agreed an Honoring Choices Work Group will be formed to explore the Committee's suggestions and report back for further discussion.

 Care providers in the Holyoke, Springfield and Western Massachusetts regions attended the MOLST: Meeting the Challenge Workshop at the Baystate Health Education Center, 361 Whitney Avenue, Holyoke.
 The third in our series of MOLST Workshops was generously hosted by Honoring Choices Alliance Partner, Western MA Transitions in Care Cross Continuum, sponsored by Baystate Health.